stasiselectronics/ESP32MiniDrop/docs/board/schematics.md

 Since the digital logic portion of the design is operating at 3.3V, a Gate Source Threshold voltage of 2 V allows the microcontroller to be able to switch the MOSFET on without needing an extra MOSFET to drive a higher gate voltage.

 ## Camera Control
-To be able to controll the DSLR camera's shutter and focus, optoisolators are used to bring the control signals to ground.
+To be able to control the DSLR camera's shutter and focus, optoisolators are used to bring the control signals to ground.
 These allow the camera to be electrically isolated from the 12V supply, helping to protect your expensive camera.
 The 3.5 mm audio jack might need to be adapted to your own camera.
 [This post](https://www.doc-diy.net/photo/remote_pinout/) from Luk has a good overview of the major camera brands.

 Otherwise, you can find adapter cables online to get the shutter release to a male 3.5 mm TRS connector.

-The signal scheme may switch between Tip and Ring, so as to accomodate different camera models.
+The signal scheme may switch between Tip and Ring, so as to accommodate different camera models.

 ![Camera Control]({{site.baseurl}}/docs/board/assets/cameracontrol.jpg)
 ## User Interface